Note relating to SIRTA data to maintain the integrity of the SIRTA data base and to ensure its perenniality:

 SIRTA data are accessible freely and free of cost, for public research and teaching applications.

 SIRTA data should only be distributed through SIRTA ftp and web access.
-SIRTA data not available online can be distributed
+SIRTA data not available online

 by SIRTA instrument PIs.